Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Problem Statement

 where $ \boldsymbol{x}_{i} $ is the state space of CAV $ i $, and $ {p}_{i}$, ${v}_{i}$, and $u_{i}(t) $ denote the remaining distance to the stopping line, velocity, and control input of CAV $ i $ at time $ t $.
 We consider homogeneous vehicle platoons, and thus a continuous-time linear time-invariant system, $ (\boldsymbol{A}, \boldsymbol{B}) $, is used.

-There also exist velocity and acceleration constraints of the vehicle.
+{ There also exist velocity and acceleration constraints of the vehicle.

-where $ v_{\max} $ is the maximum velocity limit; $ u_{\min} $ and $ u_{\max} $ are the deceleration and acceleration limits, respectively.
+where $ v_{\max} $ is the maximum velocity limit; $ u_{\min} $ and $ u_{\max} $ are the deceleration and acceleration limits, respectively. }

 As mentioned earlier, we aim to propose a cooperation method to improve both traffic safety and efficiency,~\ie, obtain the collision-free optimal CAV passing order.
-Assign $ t_{i}^{\mathrm{in}} $ as the time step when vehicle $ i $ enters the control zone, and $ t_{i}^{\mathrm{out}} $ as the time step when it arrives at the intersection.
-Several evaluation indexes have been proposed to measure the scheduling performance.
-In this study, we chose the evacuation time as the priority optimization target, as shown in Definition~\ref{def:EvacuationTime}. \begin{definition}[Evacuation Time] The evacuation time of $ N $ CAVs is defined as the time when the last CAV reaches the stopping line; it is expressed as
+Assign $ t_{i}^{\mathrm{in}} $ as the time step when vehicle $ i $ enters the control zone, and $ t_{i}^{\mathrm{out}} $ as the time step when it arrives at the intersection. {Several performance indexes have been proposed to measure the scheduling performance.
+We use two performance indexes to represent overall traffic efficiency and average traffic efficiency respectively.
+The first one is overall traffic efficiency, namely evacuation time as shown in Definition~\ref{def:EvacuationTime}.} \begin{definition}[Evacuation Time] The evacuation time of $ N $ CAVs is defined as the time when the last CAV reaches the stopping line; it is expressed as

 Considering $ N $ incoming CAVs, $ t_\mathrm{evc} $ represents the arrival time of the last CAV at the stopping line.
 For $ N $ CAVs, smaller evacuation time means these CAVs pass through the intersection in shorter time.
 Thus, it shows the overall traffic efficiency performance,~\ie,the overall benefits of the CAVs. \end{definition}